The National Curriculum

 - A Modern Foreign Language

 We use an accredited Systematic Synthetic Phonics Programme to teach early reading.
-The programme we use at this school is Twinkl.
+The programme we use at this school is Little Wandle.

 Our Curricular Plans